project-hadron/discovery-transition-ds/docs/source/reports/schema.rst

 Schema
 ------

-A Schema is a representation of our dataset as a set of statisticial and probablistic values that are semantically common across all schemas.
+A Schema is a representation of our dataset as a set of statistical and probabilistic values that are semantically common across all schemas.
 The schema separates each data element into four parts:

--  Intent: shows how the data content is being discretionised and its type.
+-  Intent: shows how the data content is being discretionized and its type.
 -  Params: the parameters used to specialise the Intent such as granularity, value limits etc.
--  Patterns: probabilstic values of how the datas relative frequency is distributed, along with a number of other values, related to the data type.
+-  Patterns: probabilistic values of how the datas relative frequency is distributed, along with a number of other values, related to the data type.
--  Stats: a broad set of statisticial analysis of the data dependant upon the data type including distribution indicators, limits and observations.
+-  Stats: a broad set of statistical analysis of the data dependant upon the data type including distribution indicators, limits and observations.

 A schema can be fully or partially stored or represented as a relational tree, through naming.
-One can build a semantic and contexualised view of its data that can be distributed as a machine readable set of comparitives or as part of some other outcome.
+One can build a semantic and contextualized view of its data that can be distributed as a machine readable set of comparatives or as part of some other outcome.

 .. code:: ipython3